devsecblueprint/the-herald/README.md

 1. _Security Newsletter:_
    The Herald curates and delivers a cutting-edge security newsletter, ensuring users stay informed about the latest developments, threats, and best practices in cybersecurity and DevSecOps.
 Its updates are both timely and actionable.

+1. _Job Poster:_
+   The Herald brings you the latest job opportunities in Cloud Security and DevSecOps, ensuring you never miss a chance to advance your career.
+With carefully curated postings, The Herald connects you to roles tailored to your expertise, helping you stay ahead in the ever-evolving security landscape.

 1. _New Video Announcements:_
    Acting as the digital voice of the DSB founder, The Herald announces newly released videos, offering summaries and insights into their content.
 These updates ensure the community never misses a critical piece of guidance or inspiration.